boomerang-io/bosun.service.policy/README.md

-# Boomearng Citadel Service
+# Boomearng Bosun Service

 **Description**

-The Citadel service works with the Citadel UI and the CI service.
-It controls the CRUD on ci_policies and the execution and validation of these poilicies as CI Gates.
+The Bosun service works with the Bosun UI and optionally the Repository service.
+It controls the CRUD on policy objects and the execution and validation of these poilicies as gates in your CICD pipelines.

 **Prerequisites**